ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 (To all the non-developers that have never worked with Git or GitHub before, just forward this section to a developer-colleague 😉.
 They will know what to do and it will make your life easier!)

-After setting up the Git Synchronization, we figured out that our current Git workflow no longer matches our requirements and that we need to make some changes.
+After setting up the Git Synchronization, we figured out that our current Git workflow no longer matched our requirements and that we needed to make some changes.
 Our solution was to introduce a branch called `l10n`.
 This branch is exclusively used for PRs with code changes that somehow affect localization, e.g. PRs with newly added keys.
 In order to enable our UI writers to edit these keys, PhraseApp is also connected to the `l10n` branch.
-All other code changes will use our `master` branch, which is regulary published to our merchants.
+All other code changes will use our `master` branch, which is regulary rolled out to our platforms serving our merchants and their customers.
 This way, no untranslated key will be visible in our UI, and code changes that are not related to localization are not blocked.

 To keep both branches up-to-date, the `l10n` branch is regulary merged into `master` as soon as all keys that the `l10n` branch contains, are translated.